MouseBiteLabs/Game-Boy-DMG-Color/README.md

 [picture of wires]

-For the top half of the shell, as per instructions on a similar Q5 IPS kit, I very carefully cut 1 mm of plastic around the border of the viewing port, and trimmed any extra plastic to make the surface underneath the lens smooth.
+For the top half of the shell, as per instructions on a similar DMG IPS kit that uses the Q5 screen, I very carefully cut ~1 mm of plastic around the border of the viewing port, and trimmed any extra plastic to make the surface underneath the lens smooth.
 I used a black marker pen to color in the edges of the newly cut plastic, so they would not be as easily visible at an angle.
 And I trimmed two posts off of the shell so the screen would fit flush against it.

 [picture of front half of shell with lens and screen, from behind]